Research and data are the lifeblood of great marketing.

 Advantages of secondary marketing research:

 - Fast and easy to obtain.
-Often, the data is sorted away on websites just a click away.
+Often, you can find the data you need with a single click.

-Secondary data is quite valuable, as it can be used for purposes such as fact finding, model building, and database marketing.
+Secondary data is quite valuable, as you can use it to find facts, to build models, and for database marketing.
 Your own company may keep internal records for sales, expenses, and customers which may be useful.
 To identify market trends, patterns and changes, tap into the many sources already available.

 A few useful sites to gather information for all kinds of topics, demographics, and markets are the following: